 |Birth Name||Norbert Grupe|

 Mini Bio (1)

-Wilhelm Von Homburg (aka Norbert Grupe) was born in Berlin, Germany.
+Wilhelm Von Homburg (A.K.A.
+Norbert Grupe) was born in Berlin, Germany.
 He started out his career as a wrestler during the fifties in Germany where he earned his fame.
 He also toured the States.
 Homburg's stage name was Prinz Wilhelm Von Homburg.
-In the early sixties, he changed from wrestling to boxing.
-Between 1962 and 1970 he was in the light heavyweight and the heavyweight class.
+In the early sixties, he shifted from wrestling to boxing.
+Between 1962 and 1970, he was in the light heavyweight and the heavyweight class.

-In Hollywood, he made his debut on the popular television show "Gun Smoke", as "Otto".
+In Hollywood, he made his debut on the popular television show "Gunsmoke", as "Otto".
 The director Andrew V. McLaglen, had writer John Meston write the episode inspired by Wilhelm's life as a boxer.
-The production flew Wilhelm in from Germany to USA for a special appearance of the "Gun Smoke" episode "The Promoter".
+The production flew Wilhelm in from Germany to the U.S. for a special appearance of the "Gunsmoke" episode "The Promoter".
 Later, Wilhelm had a recurring role on Television show "The Wild Wild West".

-In the year 2000 German movie maker Gerd Kroske produced a prizewinning documentary on Wilhelm's life called The Boxing Prince (2002).
+In 2000, German film-maker Gerd Kroske produced a prize-winning documentary on Wilhelm's life called Der Boxprinz (2002).

 - IMDb Mini Biography By: Sharon Nixon Kelly